lem0nSec/Alcatraz/src/README.md

 Calling FindFirstFileA and FindNextFileA is the easiest part.
-In my opinion, making the program go up and down directories was more challenging.
+However, making the program go up and down directories was more challenging.
 This is because when the program goes down a directory and then comes back to the previous directory, it would restart enumerating files from the first one if the program state before changing directory is not saved.
-The 'program state' is just the parameters needed to enumerate files with FindNextFileA, namely a HANDLE and a WIN32\_FIND\_DATAA struct.
 Before explaining how this works, the program has to be smart as to what file out of the enumerated ones is a directory.

 #### Directory_mode vs File_mode

 Alcatraz can enumerate the content of directories in either 'Directory\_mode' or 'File\_mode', depending on whether it is searching for a PE executable or a directory to open up.
 The register r12 holds the value related to this.
-If r12 is set to 0, then directory\_mode is disabled.
+If r12 is set to 0, then directory\_mode is disabled and Alcatraz is searching for files.
 If r12 is set to 1, then the program is searching for directories.
 In practical terms, the program first enumerates all files in the current path (r12 set to 0).
 When FindNextFileA returns error (0), it means that all files have been checked and directory\_mode can be enabled.

 ```asm